Ralexandear/EntryTrackMate/README.md

+**Description:**

-Description: EntryTrackMate is a Telegram bot designed for tracking the duration of stay in a foreign country and providing regular reminders for Visa Runs or Border Runs.
+< a href="https://www.t.me/Entry_Track_Mate_bot">EntryTrackMate</a> is a Telegram bot designed for tracking the duration of stay in a foreign country and providing regular reminders for Visa Runs or Border Runs.

 **Key Features:**